kixrd/Xinaf1re/README.md

 <img src="Xinaf1re.png" alt="Logo" width="70" height="70">

 # Xinf1re
-Converts rootful jailbreak tweaks to rootless.
+Converts rootful jailbreak tweaks to rootless and vice versa.
 There are also optional symlinks that you can install to increase tweak compatibility!
 **This will not work with every tweak**

 # License